agduchesne/occupancy_syrphidae/README.md

 **Description of Contents**

-*Datasets* -- This folder contains digital syrphid specimen records gathered from 7 collections across North America.
+*Datasets* -- This folder (which must be unzipped) contains digital syrphid specimen records gathered from 7 collections across North America.
 It consists entirely of publicly accessible records.

 *syrphidae_occupancy_main.R* -- This is the main script.
 It prepares the data, runs the model, outputs results, creates figures, etc.